inalogy/charts/inalogy/midpoint/README.md

 Alternatively, you can use a ConfigMap or a Secret with the environment variables.
 To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` values.

-### Sidecars

-If additional containers are needed in the same pod as MidPoint (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter.
-If these sidecars export extra ports, extra port definitions can be added using the `service.extraPorts` parameter.
-[Learn more about configuring and using sidecar containers](https://docs.inalogy.com/kubernetes/apps/midpoint/configuration/configure-sidecar-init-containers/).

-### Pod affinity

-This chart allows you to set your custom affinity using the `affinity` parameter.
-Find more information about Pod affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

-As an alternative, use one of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [inalogy/common](https://github.com/inalogy/charts/tree/main/inalogy/common#affinities) chart.
-To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.

 ## Persistence

 The [Inalogy MidPoint](https://github.com/inalogy/containers/tree/main/inalogy/midpoint) image stores the MidPoint data and configurations at the `/inalogy/midpoint` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.